 Probably, Rodeo Clown.
 I must be honest.
-I love any job I do and I work everything from waiter to bartender, to [inaudible 25:36] taker to electronic sky, you name it.
+I love any job I do and I've worked everything from waiter to bartender, to ditch digger, to electronics guy, you name it.
 For me, every single job is exciting.
 If I have an opportunity to do something outside of science, I'd love to be able to participate in media, be able to spend more time speaking to people about how to speak and how to communicate ideas.

 Maybe that will be the best way that I'll be able to amplify the important message of science without actually being a scientist.

 Dr. Biology: I have one final question.
 What advice would you have for a young biologist or perhaps someone who always wanted to be a biologist, but they never did it so they need to make that change in career?